Gaurav14thakur/my-cv.github.io/README.md

 # my-cv.github.io
-This is a HTML ,CSS and JS based simple CV.
+This is a HTML ,CSS and JS based simple Portfolio.